-Kristina Powers, Experiential Coordinator for the Wilkes University School of Pharmacy, primarily works with experiential learning outside the classroom.
-Dr. Powers takes the lead in the IPPEs related to Community Practice (IPPE I, PHA 335) and the prescriber rotation portion of IPPE II (PHA 440).
-She is also coordinator and preceptor of the school’s IPPE IV (PHA 555) and elective APPE rotations, which both occur in cooperation with the Commonwealth Home Health and Hospice of Wilkes-Barre, formerly Visiting Nurses Association(VNA).
+Kristina Powers is the Experiential Coordinator and works primarily with experiential learning outside the classroom.
+She takes the lead in the IPPEs related to Community Practice (PHA 335) and the prescriber portion of IPPE II (PHA 440).
+She is also the coordinatory and preceptor for the school's Clinical Telepharmacy IPPE (PHA 555) and elective APPE rotations, both of which occur at the Geisinger Refill Call Center.

 Self-Directed IPPE Coordinator

-Dr Malinowski is the coordinator for the Self-Directed Introductory Pharmacy Practice Experience (SD-IPPE).
+Dr Kheloussi is the coordinator for the Self-Directed Introductory Pharmacy Practice Experience (SD-IPPE).
 SD-IPPE involves P1-P3 student participation in community service programs that directly affect patients for an accumulation of 20 experiential hours.
 Common examples of these programs include: brown bags at senior centers/health fairs, blood pressure screenings, and poison prevention programs.
-If you are interested in soliciting volunteers for health fairs or other programs at your pharmacy organization, please contact Dr. Malikowski via E-mail.
+If you are interested in soliciting volunteers for health fairs or other programs at your pharmacy organization, please contact Dr. Kheloussi via e-mail.